-If you don’t already have a pointe shoe sizing appointment, please call us at 928-4347.
+If you don’t already have a pointe shoe sizing or foot check appointment, please call us at 928-4347.
 If Ms. Mosher is out, please leave a message and she will return your call.

 PLEASE READ CAREFULLY as there will be lots of new information for you to assimilate.
 Below is the information you need to help you and your dancer understand the sizing and ordering process.

 - The Gaynor Minden shoes are $123.00 for Regular satin and $128.00 for Luxe.
 A $16.00 shipping fee and a $8.00 first time fitting fee are not included.
 We know that this is a lot of money but if visit the Gaynor Minden website and read about their pointe shoes you will learn that these shoes last much longer, are quieter, more comfortable and less stressful than any other shoe available today.